 Since the authorization enacted under Biggert-Waters expired in 2017, the program has again been subject to a series of last-minute extensions.

 NAMIC supports a long-term reauthorization of National Flood Insurance Program that includes a shift toward risk-based rates, policies designed to increase private sector involvement in the program, and provisions to address affordability, increase mitigation, and address repetitive loss properties.

-November 18, 2019 The authorization of the National Flood Insurance Program is next set to expire at midnight Nov.
-21 having been last extended on a...
+December 2, 2019 The authorization of the National Flood Insurance Program is now set to expire on Dec.
+20 after Congress extended the program on a...
 Read more